hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 that accompanies the patch that we saw in section `How to Identify KIDS files`_.
 The whole message is called a Packman message.

-KIDS has been enhanced to be able to send out combined and multibuilds; but the Patch Module has not.
+KIDS has been enhanced to be able to send out combined builds and multibuilds;
+but the Patch Module has not.
 So when a combined build or multibuild is produced inside the VA; it is distributed outside the Patch Module.

 A look at the VA's "Patch Stream"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^